UKPLab/acl2022-structure-batches/README.md

 https://www.tu-darmstadt.de/

-Don't hesitate to send us an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions.
+Don't hesitate to e-mail us or report an issue, if something is broken (and it shouldn't be) or if you have further questions.

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.